becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 ## 4.1 Change Service URL for your existing infrastructure

-Your existing infrastructure must have a different DNS name than the frontend ingress controller so that traffic can flow from the users through the ingress controller into your existing infrastructure.
+Your existing infrastructure must have a different DNS name than the global ingress controller so that traffic can flow from the users through the ingress controller into your existing infrastructure.
 To avoid that the existing WebSphere servers start to communicate through the ingress controller what will produce a lot of unnecessary load, the DNS Names and service configurations must be adjusted.

 ### 4.1.1 Create new DNS entry for your existing front end